-Flag States must ensure that its ships are regularly surveyed and certified and that they otherwise comply with the requirements of the Ballast Water Convention including the requirements and standards set out in the Annexes.228 The Flag State must also take measures to enforce the requirements, including taking action against offenders and imposing penalties that are of sufficient severity to discourage future violations.229 Where the violation is reported to the Flag State by another Party or by the IMO the result of such enforcement proceedings must be reported back to them.230
+Flag States must ensure that its ships are regularly surveyed and certified and that they otherwise comply with the requirements of the Ballast Water Convention including the requirements and standards set out in the Annexes.44 The Flag State must also take measures to enforce the requirements, including taking action against offenders and imposing penalties that are of sufficient severity to discourage future violations.45 Where the violation is reported to the Flag State by another Party or by the IMO the result of such enforcement proceedings must be reported back to them.46

-Port State control officers can inspect any ship to verify that the ship has a valid certificate, can inspect the Ballast Water Record Book and can take a sample of the ballast water.231 Where there is no certificate or the officer has clear grounds for believing that the ship does not comply with the certificate, that the master and crew are either unfamiliar with the procedures or have not implemented the procedures, a detailed inspection may be carried out232 and the ship shall not discharge ballast water until it can do so without presenting a threat of harm to the environment, human health, property or resources.233 If after inspection a
+Port State control officers can inspect any ship to verify that the ship has a valid certificate, can inspect the Ballast Water Record Book and can take a sample of the ballast water.47 Where there is no certificate or the officer has clear grounds for believing that the ship does not comply with the certificate, that the master and crew are either unfamiliar with the procedures or have not implemented the procedures, a detailed inspection may be carried out48 and the ship shall not discharge ballast water until it can do so without presenting a threat of harm to the environment, human health, property or resources.49 If after inspection a violation is found, the ship may be given a warning or be either detained in port or excluded from entry and prohibited from discharging ballast;50 the Flag State is to be informed and evidence provided to assist in enforcement proceedings51 and, if the ship has been permitted to proceed to its next port of call, that port is to be notified of the violation.
+52

-225 Ballast Water Convention, Articles 3(2) (a), 3(2) (f).
-226 Ballast Water Convention, Articles 3(2) (b), 3(2) (c), 3(2) (d).
+42 Ballast Water Convention, Articles 3(2) (b), 3(2) (c), 3(2) (d).

-227 Ballast Water Convention, Article 3(2) (e).
+43 Ballast Water Convention, Article 3(2) (e).